 Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 Complete guide to accumulating vs distributing ETFs.
-Tax implications in Poland, which type works best for IKE accounts, and how to choose the right one for your strategy.
+Tax implications in Poland, which type works best for IKE accounts, dividend reinvestment costs, and how to choose the right one for your strategy in 2026.

 The Fundamental Difference